Become an early adopter of our new platform

 Are you one of our early adopters - who loves our podcast and wants to see it come back?

 As a QueerAF member, you'll join a platform, where you the reader, have the commissioning power.
 All while funding our schemes - like our podcast - aimed at paying emerging, marginalised and underrepresented queer identities to create content.

 To thank you, we'll send you our weekly newsletter that skips divisive algorithms which divide our community, disrupts the media landscape and filter out our lives.
-Each week you'll read it, knowing you made it possible.
-And as an early supporter, we'll give you a shout out on social media.
-Plus, as we grow, we'll give you any new perks we create for monthly members.
+Each week you'll read it, knowing you made it possible, get early access to content.
+And as an early supporter (there are only a limited number available) we'll give you a shout out on social media.

 This work is urgent

 Our work is a direct response to the shocking rise of LGBTQIA+ hate crimes, in the UK - there were 20,000 last year.
 The building undercurrent of transphobia in society led by the press.
 Plus attacks in the media on even our community’s largest and most respected charity Stonewall - that saw media regulator Ofcom, and now the BBC devastatingly withdraw their support.

 But history has shown us time and again when we get to know others - our prejudice fades away.
 With a new generation of queer creatives working in and with the media, creating LGBTQIA+ inclusive media coverage - there will be a natural reduction in hate crime.
 Because there will be less hate.

 Together QueerAF members are building a pot of money, so we can restart our podcast.
 This while we are changing the media by funding queer media careers.